akihikodaki/dts/test_plans/vm_pw_mgmt_policy_test_plan.rst

 #. when dut clock is set to a desired busy hours, put core to max freq.
 #. when dut clock is set to a desired quiet hours, put core to min freq.

-This case test multiple guest_vm_power_mgr options, they are composited by these content as below::
+This case test multiple dpdk-guest_cli options, they are composited by these content as below::

     #. --policy